stateful/docs.runme.dev/docs/integrations/cloud-render/aws.md

 title: Runme Notebook Cloud Renderers with AWS
 ---

+# Runme Notebook Cloud Renderers with AWS

-Runme Notebook Cloud Renderers provides users with access to interact with cloud resources directly from their Markdown file.
-It integrates with various cloud services, one of which is the [AWS Elastic Cloud Compute (EC2).](https://aws.amazon.com/ec2/)
+Runme Notebook Cloud Renderers allows users to interact with cloud resources directly from their Markdown file.
+It integrates with various cloud services, including [AWS Elastic Cloud Compute (EC2)](https://aws.amazon.com/ec2/) and [AWS Elastic Kubernetes Service](https://aws.amazon.com/eks/).

-AWS EC2 is a cloud-based service that allows users to deploy, manage, and scale applications efficiently while optimizing costs and ensuring security.
+While AWS EC2 is a cloud-based service that allows users to deploy, manage, and scale applications efficiently while optimizing costs and ensuring security, AWS EKS, on the other hand, is a managed Kubernetes service that makes it easy to run Kubernetes on AWS without installing and operating your own Kubernetes control plane or nodes.

-The integration of Runme with AWS EC2 makes it easy to scale applications from your Markdown file and promotes collaboration between teammates.
+The integration of Runme with AWS makes it easy to scale applications from your Markdown file and promotes collaboration between teammates.

-This guide will explore how to accelerate your workflow by leveraging Runme Notebook Cloud Renderers with AWS EC2.
+This guide will explore how to accelerate your workflow by leveraging Runme Notebook Cloud Renderers with AWS.

 ## Installation